sonic-net/SONiC/doc/techsupport/auto_techsupport_gen.md

 On the other hand, when invoked with `core` argument, the script first checks if this feature is enabled by the user.
 The Script first verifies if a file is created within the last 20 sec and if yes, it moves forward.

 The script then checks if the cooloff period has passed, and it invokes the techsupport command.
-The script will also independently check if the Max Size configured by the user has already exceeded and if yes deletes the core files independently.
+The script will also independently check if the Max Size configured by the user has already exceeded and if yes deletes the core files incrementally.

 ### 6.4 Warmboot/Fastboot consideration